Saeven/zf2-circlical-recaptcha/README.md

 }
 ```

 That's all there is to it!
+Note the optional `no_sitekey` and `no_script` options on the form init.
+These are handy if you are sticking many recaptchas on the same view, but need to dynamically fade them in and out.